If you’re looking to raise funds, a directors loan could be the solution that you’re looking for.

 Can I take out a director’s loan for someone else?

 Yes, a director’s loan can be taken out for close family members.
-The HMRC is pretty clear about that, so you can’t for instance, borrow money from the company to set up an illegitimate loan shark business and keep the profits.
+The HMRC is pretty clear about that, so you can’t for instance, borrow money from the company to set up an illegitimate lending business and keep the profits.

 Your director’s loan must be for yourself, or for someone in your immediate close family.
-For instance, you could take out a director’s loan to help pay for your daughter’s university fees.
+For instance, you could take money out to help pay for your daughter’s university fees.

 How much can you borrow in a directors loan?